Account

 Always be sure to keep official records of business activity.
 Things such as corporate documents, board meeting minutes, financial reports, and other records should be filed and saved for protection of potential legal liability.
 Public charities are required to make public their IRS 990 forms, which disclose the organization's financials, mission and operations.

 Laws and regulations for nonprofits vary by state, so be sure to consult your state government agencies for specific information.
-And if you have any concerns if you're doing things right, you can always ask a lawyer your Non-Profit questions.
+And if you have any concerns if you're doing things right, you can always Consult a Legal Pro your Non-Profit questions.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.